jmankoff/interaction/assignments/colorpicker_f19.md

 We'll handle touch input by implementing `onTouchEvent`.
 This is the event handler that will be called when a touch occurs in this view.
 In addition, when feedback is needed, you will have to ensure that the view is _redrawn_.

+As you write the PPS, make sure to utilize proper coding style to ensure that the code is readable to someone not familiar with the project.
+For an example of how to translate PPS into code, see the [PPS page](./pps.md).

 _Related APIs_
 [View](https://developer.android.com/reference/android/view/View) (see documentation on Drawing)